carlossg00/Jobeet2Bundle/README.md

 or
 	http://localhost/web/app_dev.php/

+## Configuration

+ Add following lines to your config.yml to customize your application

+## Jobeet2 Configuration
+    jobeet2:
+        max_jobs_on_homepage :  15
+        max_jobs_on_category :  20
+        active_days:            30

+ or leave as default

+    jobeet2: ~

 ## Contributions

-Don't ask? just fork it and improve it
+Don't ask, just fork it and enhance it.
+Any commit/comments will be welcome!!

-Hope it will be helpfull!
+Hope it helps!!

 ## TODO